A homemade semolina porridge, inspired by the Indian Suji ka Halwa.

 You missed out!

-You know, I like to have and discover different breakfast ideas and obviously they need to be tasty or you will still see me sleeping at unspeakable times in the day.
+You know, I like to have and discover different breakfast ideas, and obviously, they need to be tasty, or you will still see me sleeping at unspeakable times in the day.

-At the same time I take care that the ingredients are nutritiously balanced.
+At the same time, I take care that the ingredients are nutritiously balanced.

 Well, it's not a fancy ingredient, no, semolina is just wheat.

-Semolina is refined durum wheat and durum wheat is one of the many wheat types out there.
+Semolina is refined durum wheat, and durum wheat is one of the many wheat types out there.

-The same wheat is used for making pasta because it retains it's shape well, so to speak it's harder and rich in gluten.
+The same wheat is used for making pasta because it retains its shape well, so to speak it's harder and rich in gluten.

 What is Semolina Porridge?